-Our Victorian workshop is delivered by 2 of our favourite characters: Miss Housego the Schoolmistress, and the doyen of detectives, Mr Sherlock Holmes himself.
+Our Victorian workshop is delivered by two of our favourite characters: Miss Housego the schoolmistress, and the doyen of detectives, Mr Sherlock Holmes himself.

-Activities include writing on slates or with dip pens, wearing the dunces cap, showing the painful birch and finger stocks, standing up when teacher enters the room, segregation, singing the National Anthem and learning the 3 ‘R’s by rote, as it was practiced.
+Your pupils will try out writing on slates or with dip pens, wear the dunce’s cap, see the painful birch and finger stocks, be asked to stand up when the teacher enters the room, experience segregation, learn to sing the national anthem and attempt to learn the the ‘R’s by rote, as was the practice in a Victorian classroom.

-Outside we bring domestic service and life in the workshouse to life, with a Victorian mangle, carpet beating, oakum picking, polishing brassware, making gruel and peeling turnips!
+Outside we bring domestic service and the workhouse to life, with a Victorian mangle, carpet beating, oakum picking, polishing brassware, making gruel and peeling turnips!

-In the other session, Sherlock leads students on a detective session researcing 35 famous Victorians – bringing 35 clues to their identity, including a genuine period plate camera, vintage pram, lanterns, African drum, books, hats, oar, stretcher, and many more.
+In the other session, Sherlock will lead students on a detective session researching 35 famous Victorians – he will bring 35 clues to their identity, including a genuine period plate camera, a vintage pram, lanterns, an African drum, books, hats, an oar, a stretcher, and many more things.